Jalingpp/ECDS/README.md

 The installation command is: `go get -u google.golang.org/grpc`

+NOTICE: if faild with `server misbehaving`, execute `export GOPROXY=https://goproxy.cn,direct` and re-execute the installation command.

 ## 2 Install Protocol Buffers

 Protocol Buffers is a language-neutral, platform-neutral, extensible mechanism for serializing structured data and is used as a data exchange format. gRPC uses protoc as the protocol processing tool.